jhaakma/EasyMCM/docs/variables/classes/PlayerData.rst

 defaultSetting (any)
-    If ``id`` does not exist in on the playerData field, it will be initialised to this value.
+    If ``id`` does not exist in on the playerData field, it will be initialised to this value. best to initialise this yourself though, as this will not create the value until you've entered the MCM.

     *Optional.*